python/devguide/core-developers/become-core-developer.rst

 Getting a python.org Email Address
 ----------------------------------

 Members of the core team can get an email address on the python.org domain.
-For more details, please refer to the `PSF Board Policies on Email Addresses <https://www.python.org/psf/records/board/policies/email/>`_.
+For more details refer to the `PSF Board Policies on Email Addresses <https://www.python.org/psf/records/board/policies/email/>`_.

 Poll template